PURPOSE OF THIS POLICY

 The following disclaimer is posted on the Social Media Directory and applies to all officially recognized social media accounts:

-• Comments and posts on Group, Division or Program accounts are those of the site administrator(s) and do not necessarily reflect GSCC opinions, strategies or policies.
+- Comments and posts on Group, Division or Program accounts are those of the site administrator(s) and do not necessarily reflect Gadsden State opinions, strategies or policies.

-• User-generated Content: GSCC accepts no responsibility or liability for any data, text, software, music, sound, photographs, images, video, messages or any other materials or content generated by users and publicly posted on Group, Division or Program accounts.
+- User-generated Content: Gadsden State accepts no responsibility or liability for any data, text, software, music, sound, photographs, images, video, messages or any other materials or content generated by users and publicly posted on Group, Division or Program accounts.

-• Inappropriate Content: Anyone who believes a Group, Division or Program account includes inappropriate content should report it to the site manager first, then to the Public Relations and Marketing Department.
+- Inappropriate Content: Anyone who believes a Group, Division or Program account includes inappropriate content should report it to the site manager first, then to the PR and Marketing Department.

-• Linked sites: GSCC accepts no liability or responsibility whatsoever for the contents of any target site linked from Group, Division or Program accounts.
+- Linked sites: Gadsden State accepts no liability or responsibility whatsoever for the contents of any target site linked from Group, Division or Program accounts.

-• Terms of Use: By posting content on Group, Division or Program accounts, you represent, warrant and agree that no content submitted, posted, transmitted, or shared by you will infringe upon the rights of any third party, including but not limited to copyright, trademark, privacy; or contain defamatory or discriminatory or otherwise unlawful material.
-GSCC reserves the right to alter, delete or remove (without notice) the content at its absolute discretion for any reason whatsoever.
+- Terms of Use: By posting content on Group, Division or Program accounts, you represent, warrant and agree that no content submitted, posted, transmitted, or shared by you will infringe upon the rights of any third party, including but not limited to copyright, trademark, privacy; or contain defamatory or discriminatory or otherwise unlawful material.
+Gadsden State reserves the right to alter, delete or remove (without notice) the content at its absolute discretion for any reason whatsoever.